• Menu

 Youthful skin is bouncy and plump thanks to the collagen

+However, by their early 20s, most people naturally start to produce less and less collagen.
 When this happens, the outer layers of skin begin thinning and losing elasticity, and the skin starts showing more signs of aging such as sagginess and wrinkles.

-In order to experience improvements in the look and feel of the skin, it makes sense to increase the consumption of collagen-rich foods and/or to consider collagen supplementation.
+In order to experience improvements in the look and feel of the skin, it makes sense to increase consumption of collagen-rich foods and/or to consider collagen supplementation.

 Collagen is present not only in the skin, nails, and hair, but also all over our bodies: in bones and cartilage, in blood vessels, and in the lining of the gut.